stevedepp/FaceDetectionWebStreamingJetsonNano/README.md

 The audio for this demo video is available when you click on the image below, or you can follow the transcript and visuals that are just below the video.

+Here are some thoughts on the importance of edge devices in computer vision:

 ![demo](https://user-images.githubusercontent.com/38410965/111724301-64c4d000-883b-11eb-9546-555a324eaa9e.mp4)

 #